Articles on: Troubleshooting

 Event Data from data layer

-Do you want to know which user-defined variables there are and what you can measure with them?
-Check out this article from Google.
+If you want to learn about user-defined variables and what they can measure, you can read more in this article from Google.

 Was this article helpful?